xahiru/hotel_scrapper/README.md

 ## TODO

     - For now data is saved sequentially, needs to make it parallel.
-    - scrapy-selenium library is buggy so need to remove it, thought its being imported, atcually its not used.

     - clean up and refactor the code